Proof of Data Availability

 .

-See Data Availability for status and proof of data in the Data Availability Layer.
+See for status and proof of data in the Data Availability Layer.

 sunrise-data provides validators with the functions to monitor and prove data that has become CHALLENGING